UMD-CS-STICs/389Lfall17/vagrant/final-project/README.md

 This project is meant to be released publicly so that employers can look over what you have built.
 Therefore, you will need to upload all work to a public GitHub repository.
 There will be a Piazza post in December where you can submit the link to your GitHub repo.

-You will also need to include a README file which includes an overview of the project, links to your other deliverables (including the video demo!), and [the "cmsc389l" tag](https://github.com/topics/cmsc389l).
+You will also need to include a README file with your GitHub repo.
+It should contain an overview of the project, links to your public YouTube video, your architecture diagram, an overview of your API (if you have one), and [the "cmsc389l" tag](https://github.com/topics/cmsc389l).

 #### Video Demo

-You will need to record a 2-3 minute video demo of your application.
+You will need to record a video demo of your application (at least 2-3 minutes).

 Make sure your demo:
 - Includes a high-level overview of your project
 - Shows your application in action
-- Walks through your application architecture
+- Walks through your application architecture diagram
 - Briefly discusses how you handled scalability concerns
-- A description of the hardest problem you encountered and your solution.
+- A description of the hardest problem you encountered and your solution

 To record parts of your demo, you can use the free Google Chrome extension, [Loom](https://www.useloom.com?ref=160191).
 There are a number of simple video editing tools out there, such as iMovie, that you can use to splice together clips to form your demo.
 (Have a recommendation for editing software?
 Post it on Piazza!)